Back to all posts

 The nature of the leak itself will guide your choice.
 For very small pinhole leaks or hairline cracks, epoxy putty is a great temporary solution that can seal the opening quickly.
 If you’re dealing with a larger crack or a corroded section of the pipe joint, you’ll need a more robust fix.
 A compression coupling or a push-fit fitting is ideal here because it covers or replaces the damaged area entirely.
 Also, consider the location.
 If the leak is in a tight, hard-to-reach spot, flexible repair tape or moldable epoxy putty might be your only option, as they don’t require room to tighten nuts like compression fittings do.

-When to Use Each Repair Method
+A Quick Guide: When to Use Each Method

 Let’s break it down.
 Use push-fit fittings when you need a fast, easy, and reliable repair; they are perfect for beginners since you just push them into place.
 Opt for compression couplings when you want a very secure, long-lasting mechanical seal and have enough space to use wrenches.
 Reach for epoxy putty or repair tape for a quick, temporary patch on a pinhole leak, especially if you can’t shut the water off right away.
 If you’re unsure or the leak seems too aggressive for a DIY fix, it’s always best to call a professional.
 A persistent leak can lead to bigger problems, and our emergency plumbing team is always ready to help.